Prepare and prevent: Virtual recovery and backup strategies

 The DR needs for every organization tend to vary, but all IT shops should evaluate the following virtualization disaster recovery tools and strategies.

-Virtualization disaster recovery tools in the
+Virtualization disaster recovery tools in the market

 Major vendors either offer their own virtualization disaster recovery tools (e,g,, VMware’s Site Recovery Manager) or reference architectures that fulfill the need.
 With Microsoft Hyper-V, for example, you can configure virtual hosts atop multi-site Windows Failover Clusters.
 And Citrix Systems designed XenServer Pool Replication and other backup and recovery approaches to achieve a similar result.